 The first aspect of the dynamics of social generation formation in France is the change in the cohort distribution of economic means.
 A large redistribution of earnings and incomes occurred between the seventies and today.
 In 1970, the earning gap between age groups 25-30 and 50-59 was 18 percent; the gap has stabilized at about 50 percent for the past ten years.
 During the trente glorieuses, the young wage earners generally began in the labor market with the same level of income that their own parents enjoyed at the end of a complete career.
 For the past twenty years, we have observed the stagnation of the wages of the young, while wages for older people have grown by 20 percent or more.
 Here is a new social balance between age groups, whose consequences are not completely understood by social scientists.
-But it is not simply a change in the relative position of age groups: members of the elder generation (now, those at age fifty-five, more or less) were relatively advantaged in their young successors.
+But it is not simply a change in the relative position of age groups: members of the elder generation (now, those at age 55, more or less) were relatively advantaged in their youth when compared to their seniors, and now, too, when these seniors are compared to their young successors.
 The generational gaps result from double gains and double pains.